emreozelemre/RespubLit.ai/README.md

 ### Shortlist filtering and COI screening
 The candidate pool is reduced via structured ranking and operational filters, including conflict-of-interest screening.

-### Final reranking (Tallulah)
+### Final reranking (PeerAtlas)
-Tallulah performs final fit assessment and reranks shortlisted candidates.
+PeerAtlas performs final fit assessment and reranks shortlisted candidates.

 ### Output generation
 Results are exported in structured formats suitable for campaign operations and audit.

-## Tallulah Review report evaluation workflow
+## PeerAtlas Review report evaluation workflow

 A second fine-tuned Mistral NeMo 12B module is used specifically for review-text assessment.
 Inputs are peer-review reports (optionally paired with the proposal abstract for alignment checks).
 Outputs are structured quality assessments designed for meta-review, quality control, audit, and bias monitoring.
 The object of analysis is the review text.
 The review report evaluation module is purpose-built for heavy-duty tasks, capable of auditing thousands of submitted review reports at scale.